 IAS officer is an administrative level service.
 Graduation is the minimum qualification for IAS officer.

 Candidates from arts, commerce and science stream with a graduation degree can apply for IAS exam.
 So it doesn't matter which stream candidate takes after 10th.

 Candidates can start to prepare for IAS exam from the school level.

 Candidates should read some other books, newspapers and magazines apart from the academic syllabus.

 After 12th candidate will have to complete graduation degree from a recognised university.

-candidate can choose for degree in any subject.
+candidate can choose for a degree in any subject.
 But it will be a boost point for preparation to go for BA with the subject matching with IAS syllabus or choose any other degree whose syllabus matches with the syllabus of IAS.

-Graduation with correspondence and distance education, is also eligible for IAS exam.
+Graduation with correspondence and distance education is also eligible for IAS exam.